brianssparetime/darkroom_roller/README.md

 ## Software

-Code is based on my [PlantWaterBot](https://github.com/brianssparetime/PlantWaterBot), using a state machine and separate files for each sensor/device to keep things organized and extendable.
+Code is based on my [PlantWaterBot](https://github.com/brianssparetime/PlantWaterBot), using a state machine and separate files for each sensor/device to keep things organized, understandable, and extendable.

 ## Build your own?